 grease your spoon or hands with oil so it wont stick.

 Scoop about 1 tablespoon of mixture and freeze it first for 5 mins.
-Then dust your hands with extra flour and form it into a round ball shape.
+Once the mixture is no longer sticky and stable, dust your hands with extra flour and form it into a round ball shape.
 Set aside.

 Heat cooking oil in a saucepan.
 Fry balls in batches over medium heat to low heat for at least 6 minutes or until golden brown.